-What is the attendance policy for Spring?
+What is the attendance policy for fall?

 Because this is an unprecedented situation, we want to work with you to ensure your success, and that includes attendance; different classes and mediums of connection will handle this differently.
 However, please keep in mind that even with the flexibility, you still have to turn things in on time, same as always, and keep up with course material.